nigelhaim/Notes_3rdYr_1stSem/Numerical Methods.md

 - Study of numerical algorithm use approximation for the problems of mathematical analysis

 Intermediate value theorem for continous functions
-- THeorem Intermediate - vlaue theorem for continous functions
+- Theorem Intermediate - vlaue theorem for continous functions
 - Let f(x) be continous function on the interval [a,b].
 If f(x) <= a <= f(x) for some number a and some x is an element [a,b]m then a = f(e) for some e elelment [a,b]